Janjar

 Janjar (Janjari) is a village in the commune of Markat, part of municipality of Konispol, Albania.
 The village is inhabited by Albanians.
 As of 1995, it had 595 inhabitants.
 Ethnographically, this settlement belongs to the region of Çamëria.

 Geography

 From the North-West the village borders with Ninat, from the South with Koska, and Plesavitsa; from the West with Vërva and Dishati, and from the East with Pallamba.
-Janjar is composed of the following neighbourhoods: Bratat, Brahimat, Fshat i Math and Klisha.
+Janjar is composed of the following neighbourhoods: Bratat, Brahimat, Fshat i Madh and Klisha.